 Amazing weather at Gangtok Sikkim

 There are many points from where you get the magnificent view of Mount Kanchenjunga (3rd highest peak on planet Earth) and other Himalayan ranges.
 Sighting depends on your luck, as the low clouds disrupt the view often.

 Breathtaking view of Kanchenjunga from Gangtok Sikkim

-I was lucky as the weather was clear the day I visited which let me see the mighty Kanchenjunga.
-A couple of view points offer mesmerizing backdrops, sunlight falling on the snow-capped Kanchenjunga was one amongst them.
+I was lucky enough as the weather was clear and I could see the mighty Kanchenjunga.
+A couple of viewpoints offer mesmerizing backdrops, sunlight falling on the snow-capped Kanchenjunga was one amongst them.

 I tried to frame it in a picture with my camera but realized that my eyes did more justice to the beauty that this place beholds than any stupid pair of a lens.
 I sat there peacefully for about an hour, taking in all that it offered me.

 Mt Kanchenjunga as seen from Gangtok Sikkim